 Primer on Plain Radiography for Rheumatology FellowsBeth Jonas, MD, FACR

 In this presentation, we will outline the plain radiographic features of arthritis, with a focus primarily on the hands.
 We will discuss findings in the soft tissues, boney alignment, bone mineral density, evaluation of the joint spaces, and the appearance of erosions in the common forms of arthritis.
 We will review the common patterns of joint involvement in arthritis.

 Approach to the Patient with ArthritisJason Kolfenbach, MD, University of Colorado

 In this presentation, Jason Kolfenbach, MD, provides an overview to the evaluation of patients presenting with arthritic complaints, with a focus on developing a systematic approach to the differential diagnosis of inflammatory arthritis.
 Key elements from the history and physical exam that drive the subsequent selection of laboratory and imaging studies will be reviewed.

 Rheumatology EmergenciesLisa Criscione-Schreiber, MD, MEd, Duke University

 This presentation covers general principles for approaching urgent situations that a rheumatologist may encounter in clinical practice.
 Through a review of four representative cases, attendees will learn about the appropriate history, physical examination and laboratory evaluation in patients with acute rheumatic presentations.
 Additionally, differential diagnoses and the initial treatment of these conditions are reviewed.

-If you have questions about ViP Adult, contact Connie Herndon, Director of Research, Training, and Workforce.
+If you have questions about ViP - Adult, contact Connie Herndon.